Linuxfabrik/monitoring-plugins/ipmi-sensor/README.md

 ```

-# States and Perfdata
+# States

 * CRIT, if sensor value is non-recoverable (very worse).
 * CRIT, if sensor value is above/below critical threshold given by IPMI.
 * WARN, if sensor value is above/below IPMI non-critical threshold.
 * UNKNOWN on `ipmitool` not found or errors running `ipmitool`.

+# Perfdata

-Perfdata (depends on your hardware) - as an example:
+Depends on your hardware - as an example:

 * 1.05V_PCH
 * 1.2V_BMC